How to Use an HSA to Pay Medical Bills — Even the Old Ones

 And what happens to the money you don’t use?

 That account is good forever and can be used to pay for future medical expenses.
 Once you turn 65, you can use money in your HSA for non-medical expenses.
-You’ll pay income taxes on the non-medical withdrawals, as you would with a 401(k).
+You’ll pay income taxes on the non-medical withdrawals, which is the same as you would with a 401(k).

 However, if you leave your current employer or switch health plans, your HSA may charge you a monthly administrative fee.
 Fees vary by plan but are generally $5 per month or less.
 They’re usually waived if your HSA balance is above a certain amount (typically $1,000 to $5,000).